RUConnected

 College life can feel overwhelming, with deadlines, meetings, assignments, and events all fighting for attention.
 Between staying on top of classes and finding time for community, it’s easy to miss opportunities.

-RUConnected brings it all together, helping Rutgers students stay connected, organized, and supported.
+RUConnected aims to bring these pieces together, helping Rutgers students feel more connected, organized, and supported.

 Project Overview